 If the regex expression matches the content of the file, in our case the line should start from “The”, it will evaluate to true and print the line.

-The output of the above PowerShell script will read the file and print lines that match as per the specified regex.
+The output of the above PowerShell script will read the file and print lines that match the specified regex.

 The Environment variables stores information about operating system environment information and programs.